rytligc/dev-docs/docs/index.md

-# Welcome to Claes' Docs
+# Welcome to my docs

 ## Mkdocs